-- 1.3.1 The Corporate Director Resources has a statutory responsibility for the overall financial administration of the Council's affairs and is responsible for maintaining an adequate and effective Internal Audit of the financial and other records, systems and procedures for control of the Council's resources. - 1.3.2 Internal Audit is responsible for: - Checking that management's arrangements for the control of finance, stocks and assets are adequate. - Highlighting weaknesses in controls. - Checking that financial and other systems and procedures are sound. - Appraising the adequacy of procedures to secure economy, efficiency and effectiveness in the use of resources. - Offering advice and suggesting improvements which ensure the Council obtains value for money.
-The Council's Technical Finance service also plays a leading role in the delivery of the Council's efficiency/value for money action plan and meeting Gershon efficiency targets. - Approving any new systems for maintaining financial records or records of assets or changes to such systems. - Investigating promptly any suspected fraud, theft, irregularity, improper use or misappropriation of the Council's property or resources identified by or notified to the Corporate Director - Resources and reporting to the Chief Executive and the Corporate Director - Corporate and Adult Services who will consider any legal proceedings and disciplinary action in consultation with the appropriate Chief Officer. - Ensuring that issues raised by External Audit are brought to the attention of the Audit and Accounts Committee, and if appropriate to the Chief Executive and to the Council Cabinet. - Providing consultancy services, such as training, facilitation where considered beneficial to the Council's control environment. - Providing internal audit services to other external organisations on a contractual basis, with the agreement of the Corporate Director - Resources (Section 151 Officer) and where resources permit. - 1.3.3 The Audit and Accounts Committee has the responsibility for overseeing all of these responsibilities in accordance with its own terms of reference.
+- 1.3.1 The Strategic Director Resources has a statutory responsibility for the overall financial administration of the Council's affairs and is responsible for maintaining an adequate and effective Internal Audit of the financial and other records, systems and procedures for control of the Council's resources. - 1.3.2 Internal Audit is responsible for: - Checking that management's arrangements for the control of finance, stocks and assets are adequate. - Highlighting weaknesses in controls. - Checking that financial and other systems and procedures are sound. - Appraising the adequacy of procedures to secure economy, efficiency and effectiveness in the use of resources. - Offering advice and suggesting improvements which ensure the Council obtains value for money. - Approving any new systems for maintaining financial records or records of assets or changes to such systems. - Investigating promptly any suspected fraud, theft, irregularity, improper use or misappropriation of the Council's property or resources identified by or notified to the Strategic Director Resources and reporting to the Chief Executive and the Director of Legal and Democratic Services (the Monitoring Officer) who will consider any legal proceedings and disciplinary action in consultation with the appropriate Strategic Director. - Ensuring that issues raised by External Audit are brought to the attention of the Audit and Accounts Committee, and if appropriate to the Chief Executive and to the Council Cabinet. - Providing consultancy services, such as training, facilitation where considered beneficial to the Council's control environment. - Providing internal audit services to other external organisations on a contractual basis, with the agreement of the Strategic Director - Resources and where resources permit. - 1.3.3 The Audit and Accounts Committee has the responsibility for overseeing all of these responsibilities in accordance with its own terms of reference.